MercierCorentin/shotgun/README.md

 ## License
 - All that is in `./resources/flipclock/*`: Copyright (c) 2013 Objective HTML, LCC shared under MIT LICENSE, copied from [flipclockjs.com](http://flipclockjs.com)
 - The rest is under [beerware license](https://en.wikipedia.org/wiki/Beerware) ;)

+## Next features
+Later you'll be able to add a closing date/number for the shotgun.

+PHP scripts to send emails are also comming.
+I'll first protect them with a `.htacess` file.
+You'll have to deal with your own authentification ;)